AltBeacon/android-beacon-library/index.md

 ### What kinds of beacons does it detect?

 The library can easily be configured to detect iBeacon, Eddystone and other beacon formats.
 By default, it detects beacons meeting the open [AltBeacon standard](http://altbeacon.org) See the documentation for the
 [BeaconParser](http://altbeacon.github.io/android-beacon-library/javadoc/org/altbeacon/beacon/BeaconParser.html) class for how to work with other beacon formats.
+The official [reference app](reference.md) also shows you how to work with other beacon formats.

-### Android 14, 13 and 12 Support
+### Android Version Support and Permissions

-Apps using the library's built-in foreground service will need to be updated in order to target **Android 14.**  Library version 2.20+ supports Android 14, so [apps must upgrade to this version and ensure they obtain FINE_LOCATION permission before configuring](foreground-service.html] the foreground service.
+The library supports Android version 15 and is backward compatible all the way to Android 4.3.
+It is important for apps targeting Android 12+ [request permission](/android-beacon-library/requesting_permission.html) from the user for both Bluetooth and Location.
+Apps using the library's built-in foreground service must ensure they have FINE_LOCATION permission from the user before [configuring the foreground service.](foreground-service.html).

-Library versions 2.19.5+ fully support Android 12 and 13 permission changes.  **Android 12 changed the location permission model** for apps that target SDK version 31+.
-See the [request permission](/android-beacon-library/requesting_permission.html) page for more info.

 ### Who uses this library?